gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 its previous behavior when called in all previous projects, while you can use the added functionality in the new project by calling the function as `statistics(data, return_n=True)`.
-Note that such design decisions need to be properly documentated.
+Note that such design decisions need to be properly documented.

-Of course, this appraoch only works up to a point.
+Of course, this approach only works up to a point.
 It might be necessary to review and redesign the API once in a while to streamline it and reduce the cognitive burden.